-The symptoms of SLE vary from mild to extremely severe and debilitating.
-In some patients, only one part of the body—for example, the skin—is affected.
+The symptoms of systemic lupus erythematosus (SLE) vary from mild to extremely severe and debilitating.
+In some, only one part of the body—for example, the skin—is affected.
 In others, many parts of the body are affected.
 Each case is unique in the symptoms that it produces.
-Though symptoms of SLE can be chronic, they usually flare up and subside intermittently.
+Symptoms usually flare up and subside intermittently though symptoms of SLE can be chronic in some.
+SLE may cause: General symptoms such as: FatigueFever without signs of infectionSwollen, enlarged lymph nodes which may be felt around the throatUnexplained weight loss or loss of appetiteShortness of breathMusculoskeletal symptoms such as: Arthritis—inflammation of the joints

 Butterfly Rash on the Face